How to Take Care of Flower Plants in Your Garden

 Mulching is mainly done to help soil retain moisture, and is recommended in places with water scarcity.
 This garden practice has other benefits such as controlling weeds and regulating soil temperature.
 And in case you didn't know, it involves covering soil with natural or synthetic materials.

-If you decide to use mulches in your garden, you need to choose the ones that do not spoil the beauty of your perennials.
+If you decide to use mulches in your garden, you need to choose the ones that do not spoil the beauty of your plants.
 Some recommended mulches include grass, leaves, wood chips, and polythene papers.

 5. Provide Your Plants with Enough Sunlight

 One way to ensure that your plants are getting enough sunlight is to establish your garden away from tall buildings or large trees.
 This is basically to avoid sunlight blockage.
-If your plants cannot survive long hours of sunlight, you can place a barrier somewhere around your garden to block sunlight during some hours of the day.
+If your plants cannot survive long hours of sunlight, you can place a barrier somewhere around your garden or vases to block sunlight during some hours of the day.

 6. Prevent and Control Pests